ianwillie/IansascidocPreviewFrommarkdownpreviewnomd/README.md

 Test in spec directory do not function because they are the originals from pulsar markdown-preview.
 When I know more about how to write these that will change.

-* NOTE: This package is based on the last pulsar markdown-preview package before treesitter syntax highlighting was introduced for all the files.
+* NOTE: This package is based on the last pulsar v1.118.0  markdown-preview package before treesitter syntax highlighting was introduced for all the files in pulsar v1.119.0.

 ## How IansasciidocPreviewFrommarkdownpreviewnomd functions:
 Most of the code comes directly from pulsar markdown-preview.
 The main change is that when an adoc file is previewed the render function in render.js calls node asciidoctor.convert.js in renderAsciidoctor() instead of the original render(). render() is called with ```const domFragment = render(text, filePath)``` in render.js by exports.toHTML() & exports.toDOMFragment().